 Special Notice - COVID-19 response

-The CSRD administrative office will be reopening to the public for regular business hours from 9 AM to 4 PM (excluding holidays) beginning Monday, July 6, 2020.
+The CSRD administrative office is open to the public for regular business hours from 9 AM to 4 PM (excluding holidays).

 Appointments are strongly encouraged to avoid congestion and adhere to physical distancing regulations.
 While some CSRD staff remain working remotely, they are available by phone and email.
 It is recommended that the public continue to use these methods of contacting staff as much as possible to help reduce potential exposure to the COVID-19 virus.